 Ceftriaxone injections: instructions for use.
 How to dilute the drug?

-A solution is used to dilute the antibiotic Lidocaine (1 or 2%) or water for injection (d / i).
+A solution is used to dilute the antibiotic.
+Lidocaine (1 or 2%) or water for injection (d/i).

-In addition, the use of a non-freshly prepared solution of Ceftriaxone with Novocaine , contributes to increased pain during the injection (the solution remains stable for 6 hours after preparation).
+In addition, the use of a non-freshly prepared solution of Ceftriaxone with Novocaine , contributes to increased pain during injection (the solution remains stable for 6 hours after preparation).

-How to breed Ceftriaxone Novocain?
+How to dilute Ceftriaxone with Novocaine?

 Dilution with Lidocaine 1%